karttur/reprap/_posts/2019/2019-12-12-reprap-blender-rudder-part1.markdown

 <figcaption> Rotate the object by pressing the R key, followed by the axis around which you want to rotate and the degrees of the rotation movement.
 Or enter the rotation in the left column and the object will rotate interactively.</figcaption>
 </figure>

 Similarily, if you want to change the size, just press the _S_ key, and enter a size factor.
 This affects all axis equally.
 To set different size factors on different axis hit the corresponding axis key (X,Y,Z) before entering the scale factor.
-You can nonly change one axis at a time.
+You can only change one axis at a time.
 As the rudder form will be elliptic, you can create a more elliptic shape by increasing _Y_ and _X_ and leave _Z_.
 In the example below I have set both _X_ and _Y_ to a factor of 3.

 <figure>
 <img src="../../images/blender-rudder07.png">